 Call-ups are organised every year between August and December.
 They concern male Finnish citizens that reach the age of 18 during the year in question.
-In addition such persons also take part in the call-ups, who have been ordered to be re-evaluated in that year's call-up, and people under thirty years of age who have not reported to previous call-ups and who have not been separately evaluated.
+In addition, persons who have been ordered to be re-evaluated in that year's call-up, persons under thirty years of age who have failed to attend the previous call-ups and who have not been separately evaluated, must also take part in the call-ups.

-Everyone who is liable for military service will receive this booklet, questionnaires and call-up notice in the mail.The notice gives you information on the arrangement of call-ups in different municipalities.
-Even if you have not received this consignment due to, for example, a change of address, this does not give you the right to stay away from the call-up.
+Among other things, this booklet, questionnaires and the call-up notice, which includes information about call-ups in different municipalities are sent to the home address of each person liable for military service.
+Even if you have not received this consignment due to, for example, a change of address, you do not have the right to fail to attend the call-up.
 The call-up notice can also be found on the website of the Defence Forces at www. puolustusvoimat.fi and on the official notice board of your municipality.
-Failing to arrive at the call-up without a legal reason is punishable in accordance with the Conscription Act.
+Failing to arrive at the call-up without a legal reason is punishable in accordance with the

+Conscription Act.
 If you move to a different municipality before the call-up, you should contact the regional office of your new area of residence in good time before the call-up.
 Unless otherwise stated in your employment contract or agreed with your employer, the call-up day is an unpaid day off from work.